 Introduction to the Sensor and Location Platform in Windows

-The Windows 7 operating system provides built-in support for sensor devices.
-This includes support for location sensors, such as GPS devices.
-As part of this support, the Windows Sensor and Location platform provides a standard way for device manufacturers to expose sensor devices to software developers and consumers.
+The Windows operating system provides native support for sensor devices.
+This support includes location sensors such as GPS devices.
+As part of this support, the platform provides a standard way for device manufacturers to expose sensor devices to software developers and consumers.
 At the same time, the platform gives developers a standardized API and device driver interface (DDI) to work with sensors and sensor data.
+This section summarizes the Windows sensor and location platform, discusses the various parts of the platform, and describes how the pieces work together to provide a comprehensive system for working with sensors.

 Sensors come in many configurations and, from a certain perspective, almost anything that provides data about physical phenomena can be called a sensor.
 Although we typically think of sensors as hardware devices, logical sensors can also provide information through emulation of sensor functionality in software or firmware.
 Also, a single hardware device can contain multiple sensors.

-Location devices make up one especially interesting category.
+Location devices comprise one especially interesting category.
 By now, most people are familiar with global positioning systems (GPS).
-In Windows, a GPS sensor is part of the Location category.
+In Windows, a GPS is a kind of sensor that is part of the Location category.
 The Location category could include other sensor types.
-Some of these sensor types are software based, such as an IP resolver that provides location information based on an Internet address, a mobile phone tower triangulator that determines location based on nearby towers, or a Wi-Fi network location provider that reads location information from the connected wireless network hub.
+Some of these sensor types are software based, such as an IP resolver that provides location information based on an Internet address, a cellular phone tower triangulator that determines location based on nearby towers, or a sensor that determines location from the presence of Wi-Fi networks.

-- The DDI enables Windows to provide a standard way for sensor devices to connect to the computer and to provide data to other subsystems.
+The DDI.
+Windows provides a standard way for sensor devices to connect to the computer and to provide data to other subsystems.

-- The Windows Location API, which is built on the Windows Sensor API, provides a set of programming objects, including scripting objects, for working with location information.
+The Windows Location API, which is built on the Windows Sensor API, provides a set of programming objects.
+These objects include scripting objects, for working with location information.

 The following sections describe each of these components.

-Sensor manufacturers can create device drivers to connect sensors with Windows 7.
+Sensor manufacturers can create device drivers to connect sensors with Windows.
 Sensor device drivers are implemented by using the Windows Portable Devices (WPD) driver model, which is based on the Windows User Mode Driver Framework (UMDF).Many device drivers have been written by using these frameworks.
 Because these technologies are established, experienced device driver programmers will find writing a sensor driver to be a familiar task.
 The sensor DDI uses specific UMDF and WPD data types and interfaces, and also defines sensor-specific WPD commands and parameters, where it is required.
-For more information about creating sensor device drivers, see the Windows Driver Kit.

-The Sensor API enables C++ developers to create sensor-based programs by using a set of COM interfaces.
+The Windows Sensor API enables C++ developers to create sensor-based programs by using a set of COM interfaces.
 The API defines interfaces to perform common sensor programming tasks that include managing sensors by category, type, or ID, managing sensor events, working with individual sensors and sensor collections, and working with sensor data.
 The Windows SDK includes header files, documentation, samples, and tools to help guide software developers on how to use sensors in Windows programs.
-This documentation describes the Sensor API.

-Windows 7 includes a control panel that lets computer administrators enable or disable sensors system-wide or for each user.
-Because some sensors can expose sensitive data, this user interface gives administrators control over whether all programs have access to each sensor for each user.
-Users can also view sensor properties and change the sensor description that is displayed in the user interface.
+Windows includes a control panel that allows computer users to enable or disable location settings.
+Because thesesettings can expose sensitive data, this user interface gives users control over whether programs have access to their location.